MIREL-UNC/echr_dataset/README.md

 # European Court of Human Rights (ECHR) dataset

-Crawler project in Python to download documents from the European Court of Human Rights site and extract clean text.
+Crawler project in Python to download documents from the European Court of Human Rights site and extract clean text and metadata.

 The base site we are querying is http://hudoc.echr.coe.int/eng.
 Only document in English will be downloaded.